-The switches are located in each front door.
+The switches are located in each front door, if your vehicle is equipped with front power seats.

 Turn key to steering lock position 1 or 2 (with the driver's or front passenger's door opened, the power seats can also be operated with the key removed or in steering lock position 0).

 Seat and head restraint adjustment:

 - A Seat cushion adjustment.

 - B Seatback adjustment.

 - C Head restraint adjustment.

 Adjust head restraint to support the back of the head approximately at ear level.
 The head restraint can also be tilted forward by hand.

-Your car is equipped with power head restraints, do not try to operate manually.
+If the car is equipped with power head restraints, do not try to operate manually.